Congestion by design visible on Sellwood Bridge

 The answer is simple.
 Portland transportation planners don't want to solve traffic congestion problems; they prefer to make them worse.

-We know this because 20 years ago, Metro published a report titled the "South Willamette River Crossing Study" (SWRCS), which examined the long-term bridge needs in the stretch of the Willamette River from the Marquam Bridge down to Oregon City.
-The study found that by 2015, levels of traffic congestion on those bridges would be at "unacceptable or grossly unacceptable levels" if new capacity wasn't provided.
+We know this because 20 years ago, Metro published a report titled the "South Willamette River Crossing Study" (SWRCS), which found that by 2015, levels of traffic congestion on those bridges in that area would be at "unacceptable or grossly unacceptable levels" if new capacity wasn't provided.

 The study also looked at numerous potential sites for a new bridge but ultimately recommended that no new crossings be constructed.
 The Metro Council decided instead to focus on "transportation demand management" (TDM) to address the growing congestion.
 TDM is an amorphous concept using public relations campaigns and regulatory mandates to encourage drivers to shift to other modes of travel.